vacp2p/rfc/content/docs/rfcs/48/README.md

 To have Sybil-Resistant group management, there are [implementations](https://github.com/vacp2p/rln-contract) of RLN which make use of financial stake on-chain.
 However, this is not ideal because it reduces the barrier of entry for honest participants.

-In this case, honest participants will most likely have a web2 reputation accessible to them, which can be used for membership into an Interep reputation group.
+In this case, honest participants will most likely have a web2 identity accessible to them, which can be used for joining an Interep reputation group.
 By modifying the RLN spec to use Interep, we can have Sybil-Resistant group management without the need for on-chain financial stake.

 Since RLN and Interep both use Semaphore-style credentials, it is possible to use the same set of credentials for both.